enfabrica/enkit/scripts/gee.md

 token "ABORT" will cause gee to abort the creation of your PR.

 Uses the same options as "gh pr create".

+### pr_cancel

+Aliases: cancel cancel_pr

+Usage: `gee pr_cancel`

+Cancels any pending (status = QUEUED or WORKING) gcloud builds jobs associated with this branch.
+This command can be used to cancel a set of presubmits that were triggered by a change to this branch.

 ### pr_check